Sahalie Falls

-Sahalie Falls (meaning "Heaven" in Chinook) is 0.5 miles upstream from Koosah Falls and 1 mile downstream of the McKenzie River source at Clear Lake.
+Sahalie Falls is 0.5 miles upstream from Koosah Falls and 1 mile downstream of the McKenzie River source at Clear Lake.
 The falls are 8 miles directly west of and 5000 feet below the summit of Mount Washington.

-The waterfall consists of a 73 ft plunge, with year-round waterflow rates of 560 cuft/s.
+The waterfall consists of a 73 ft plunge, with year-round waterflow rates of 560 ft3/s.
 There is a short access trail from the parking lot to the top of the falls, where visitors can get within twenty feet of the waterfall behind a railing.
 There is also access to a maintained viewpoint downstream of Plunge Pool.